What Are the New Whiplash Reforms?

 When will the New Whiplash Reforms Come into Force?

 The new reforms were initially planned to come into force in April 2019; however, there have been a number of delays since this date and plans to enforce the reforms in April 2020 were delayed until August 2020.
-Since the Covid outbreak this year, the plans to introduce the reforms have again been delayed until April 2021.
+Since the Covid outbreak this year, the plans to introduce the reforms were delayed until April 2021.
+The confirmed date for the new whiplash reforms is 31st May 2021.

 Why Were the New Whiplash Reform Plans Introduced?